atoms_skipButton_skipContent

 Klaviyo customers can segment in an endless number of ways based on customer data and cohorts.
 One of the most popular and effective is using predictive analytics segmentation, powered by AI.

-This tool predicts customer lifetime value, repeat purchase rate, and churn—and it lets a marketer create segments based on those predictive metrics to increase customer lifetime value and loyalty or even mitigate a lost customer.
+This tool predicts customer lifetime value, repeat purchase rate, and churn—and it lets a marketer create segments based on those predictive metrics to increase customer lifetime value and loyalty or even mitigate churn.

 How to personalize email subject lines in Klaviyo